xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 converged BGP Control Plane provides a scalable and flexible solution also at the services layer.

-Figure 33 shows a consolidated view of the Metro Fabric network from a Control-Plane standpoint.
+Figure 33 shows a consolidated view of the Compass Metro Fabric network from a Control-Plane standpoint.
 Note that while network operators could use both PCEP and BGR-SRTE at the same time, it is not typical.

 ![]({{site.baseurl}}/images/cmf-hld/image34.png)

-_Figure 33: Metro Fabric – Control-Plane_
+_Figure 33: Compass Metro Fabric – Control-Plane_

 As mentioned, service provisioning is independent of the transport layer.
 However, transport is responsible for providing the path based on